LISTEN

 All Saints Church Museum

-The All Saints Church was built before 1287 as an act of atonement for the chapel of Mühlhausen Imperial Castle, which had been destroyed by the citizenry before.
-With the demolition of the royal castle, the town gained the status of a Free Imperial City and was legally subordinate only to the Holy Roman Emperor until its conquest by Prussia in 1802.
+All Saints’ Church was built before 1287 as an act of atonement for the destruction of the Mühlhausen Imperial Castle chapel by the townspeople.
+With the demolition of the castle, the town attained the status of a Free Imperial City and, until its conquest by the Prussians in 1802, was legally subject only to the German Emperor.

-The distinct Gothic architecture of the former chapel dates back to this period, but it is also the result of an extension in the first half of the 14th century.
-The All Saints Church also played a significant role in the events surrounding the Peasant’s War.
-Representatives of the rebels, the inner-city opposition and the existing council met here in mid-March 1525 to negotiate its future composition.
-In this way, the All Saints’ Church is once again closely linked to an important process of Mühlhausen’s urban history.
+The striking Gothic architecture of the former church dates back to the time of the church’s first mention, but is also the result of an expansion carried out in the first half of the 14th century.
+The All Saints’ Church also played a role as a venue during the events surrounding the Peasants’ War in Mühlhausen.
+Here, in mid-March 1525, representatives of the rebels, the inner-city opposition, and the existing council gathered to negotiate the council’s future composition.
+In this way, the All Saints’ Church is once again closely linked to an important process in Mühlhausen’s city history.

-In the 18th century, the now Protestant parish church was remodelled.
-The tower, which is a prominent feature of Mühlhausen's townscape, also received its magnificent baroque dome at that time.
-Between 1724 and 1754, the interior was furnished with galleries, a pulpit altar, and a painted wooden barrel vault.
-The Holy Trinity appears in the centre of the ceiling painting, surrounded by the four evangelists and numerous angels playing music.
+In the 18th century, the now Protestant parish church was redesigned.
+The tower, a striking feature of Mühlhausen’s cityscape, was also given its magnificent Baroque dome at that time.
+Between 1724 and 1754, the interior was fitted with galleries, a pulpit altar, and a painted wooden barrel vault.
+At the center of the ceiling painting is the Holy Trinity, surrounded by the four Evangelists and numerous angels playing music.

-Since its thorough renovation in the 1980s, the building has been used as a museum.
+Since its extensive renovation in the 1980s, the building has been used as a museum.

 Address